 All of Kathleen’s probate clients knew nothing about probate or their duties and responsibilities associated with administering an estate or a trust.

-Her clients felt overwhelmed with grief from the loss of a loved one.
+Her clients feel overwhelmed with grief from the loss of a loved one.
 Many feel lost and confused about what to do and when they should or could do it.

 Kathleen’s role as a real estate professional is to help clients sell homes.
 She is not a licensed attorney or tax professional.
 Knowledge is power when it gets used and applied.